iota-pico/business/docs/interfaces/itransactionclient.md

-*Defined in interfaces/ITransactionClient.ts:144*
+*Defined in interfaces/ITransactionClient.ts:143*

-Wrapper function that does prepareTransfers, as well as attachToTangle and finally, it broadcasts and stores the transactions locally.
+Wrapper function that does prepareTransfers and then sendTransactions.

 **Parameters:**